 Under the terms of interest rate swap derivatives, we may be required to post cash or letters of credit as collateral depending on fluctuations in the fair value of the instrument.
 A downgrade in our credit ratings could further impact the amount of collateral required.
 See "Credit Ratings" in the 2022 Form 10-K for further information.
-As of March 31, 2023, we had interest rate swap derivatives outstanding with a notional amount totaling \$20.0 million and we had no cash deposited as collateral and no letters of credit outstanding for these interest rate swap derivatives.
-If our credit ratings were lowered to below "investment grade" based on our interest rate swap derivatives outstanding at March 31, 2023, we would potentially be required to post the following additional collateral (in thousands):
+As of June 30, 2023, we had interest rate swap derivatives outstanding with a notional amount totaling \$20.0 million and we had no cash deposited as collateral and no letters of credit outstanding for these interest rate swap derivatives.
+If our credit ratings were lowered to below "investment grade" based on our interest rate swap derivatives outstanding at June 30, 2023, we would not be required to post additional collateral because all of our outstanding interest rate swaps were in an asset position at the time.